angusmillar/Deprecated-Pyro/README.md

 **Pyro.WebApi (Project)**

-This is the project run in IIS to host the Pyro Server.
+This is the project used when hosting in a production IIS instance.
+It is this project that you publish from for your production instance.

 **Pyro.Smart (Project)**

-This is the project implments SMART (SMART on FHIR) elements
+This project implments SMART (SMART on FHIR) elements.
+Currently under development and not used by the server as yet.

 **Pyro.Smart_Test (Project)**

-This is the project with test cases for the  Pyro.Smart project (SMART on FHIR) elements
+This project is the test cases for the  Pyro.Smart project (SMART on FHIR) elements

 ## Repo owner or admin ##